KnpLabs/ControllerBehaviors/README.md

 ```

-In order to make this filter form visible in the view, you can override [https://github.com/KnpLabs/ControllerBehaviors/blob/master/src/Knp/ControllerBehaviors/Crudable/CrudableBehavior.php#L470]( default view parameters handling):
+In order to make this filter form visible in the view, you can override [default view parameters handling](https://github.com/KnpLabs/ControllerBehaviors/blob/master/src/Knp/ControllerBehaviors/Crudable/CrudableBehavior.php#L470):

 ``` php